 You’ll need to tailor your employee relations policy to reflect your unique business and workforce requirements.
 But a major thing to bear in mind when crafting your policy is this: There’s a huge difference in how you deal with individual employees, and how you deal with the workforce as a whole.

-Individual Employee Relationships
+How to Manage Individual Employee Relationships

 Bad managers hide behind closed doors.
-Good managers take the time to engage with every member of the team on a personal, authentic and individual level.
+Good managers take the time to engage with every member of the team on a personal, authentic, and individual level.

 Even if your entire team is working towards a shared goal, your workforce is still the sum of a number of individuals.
 Everyone will have their own set of values, and different things will motivate different people.
 Work ethic and motivation will vary from person to person.
 You’ll have to meet every person’s unique needs if you want every member of your team to find satisfaction in their role.